 However, as time goes on, your body will adjust accordingly.
 It will start to conserve energy by using less energy in your down time.
 Because your body is not getting those extra calories, it thinks it must adapt to the new energy intake it is getting so that it does not starve.
 Meaning you burn a lot less calories throughout the day.

-Burning less calories throughout the day will lead to less noticable results, even before you have hit your goal.
+Burning less calories throughout the day will lead to less noticeable results, even before you have hit your goal.
 Making you think you have to cut your calories down even further or add in extra cardio to see results.
 This puts you at a very heavy deficit throughout the day.
 Which is not realistic long term.

 How to Utilize Diet Periodization